FlorianRakos/IoT-NotCapricorns/Luca/reflections/reflection01/README.md

 ## Lab reflection
 The first day was already a drop in the deep sea.
 I really hated it.
 I don't like to play around with wires and small things.
 I had a 8 week course when I started my education, but every knowledge that I had of this is gone.
 I didn't remember anything.
 So I partnered up with Cristina, she was in the same struggle.
 We tried to do most things by discussing it with eachother.
 Sadly, we had to ask Jorrit for help a couple times, because he is a Technology student and has had more experience with this.
+We completed the tasks for the day, but we did do it in a different structure.
+Jorrit was our (Cristina and I) teacher.
+He told us what to do, and we came with suggestions on what to do.
+I wrote down the steps, and Cristina did them.
+This worked pretty well, we managed to finish all the tasks we had to do for day 1.